 These performance improvements were found to only increase with sleep.
 No improvement was found with the same amount of time passing in waking hours.
 When another group practiced in the morning and were tested 8 hours later, they had an increase of speed of 4% and a decrease in accuracy by 25%.

 A similar study found the same results with specifically piano practice.
-We can assume that playing the piano, or other instrument, are even more complex skills than the finger tapping exercises performed in the original study, so the sleep gains are likely even more dramatic.
+We can assume that playing the piano, or other instruments, are even more complex skills than the finger-tapping exercises performed in the original study, so the sleep gains are likely even more dramatic.

 Why Does This Matter?

 We all sleep.
-So if you practice you will get the sleep benefits regardless of what you do.
-But you want sleep’s benefits as often as possible.
+So if you practice, you will get the sleep benefits regardless of what you do.
+But you won’t reap the benefits of sleep as often as possible.
 If you sleep without practice, no amount of sleep will help.
-So in order to gain the most sleep benefits from practice, we need to make sure that a good practice session is happening everyday.
+So in order to gain the most sleep benefits from practice, we need to make sure that a good practice session is happening every day.

 Sticking with Music